Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootEnabled).md

  3. Check your vm connection using your private key and verify it's secure boot enabled.
 ```
-# Use your private key file path generated in above step to connect to VM.
+# Use your private key file path generated in above and replace the [adminusername] and ip address below to connect to VM
-# Replace the adminusername and ip address associated to your VM.
 # The IP address could be found in VM Azure Portal.
 ssh -i <private key path> -v [adminusername]@20.94.81.45